 Open cut installations of under canal crossings are prohibited.
 Under-canal utility crossings of any type including, but not limited to, communication cables and water or wastewater lines, shall be installed to provide a minimum cover of five (5) feet over the utility line in the pump or irrigation laterals and eight (8) feet in the main flow way, county line reservoir or main reservoir.
 This cover shall be measured from the top of the utility line’s protective encasement to the existing canal bottom, original design section or, if known, ultimate section, whichever produces the lowest installation.

 At a minimum, all communication and power lines shall be encased in a continuous length of seamless steel pipe, or approved equivalent, throughout the width of the canal right-of-way.
-A scaled drawing showing the existing cross-section of the canal and right-of-way with elevations referenced to NGVD, shall be submitted with the application.
+A scaled drawing showing the existing cross-section of the canal and right-of-way with elevations referenced to NAVD 88, shall be submitted with the application.

 Geotechnical information, including boring log(s), shall also be provided.
 If the issued permit involves the submission of boring logs for the utilization of the District’s rights-of-ways, and/or the crossing of District canal systems, the submitted bore logs as part of the final submission data must include a reference to an elevation datum, and not merely a bore depth indication.
 Furthermore, submitted bore logs are to be certified by the applicant.